Mission District, San Francisco: 1970s–1990s

 In the 1960s and 1970s, the Chicano/Latino population in the western part of the Mission (including the Valencia Corridor) declined somewhat and more middle-class young people moved in, including gay and lesbian people (alongside the existing LGBTQ Latino population).
+One political movement during the early 70s emerged in the community as seven young Latino men known as Los Siete de la Raza from the Mission District were being charged for the 1969 murder of a San Francisco police officer.
+The community got together as these young men were standing up to what was being said about them and were determined to be heard.
+The people around the Mission District knew these seven young individuals as change-makers; they were actively trying to get more people from the Mission District to go to college, they also worked with organizations that helped make the community better for Latino people which included a free bilingual services through Centro de Salud, which ultimately led other local hospitals to do the same.
+They were also involved in a free breakfast program, a community newspaper, and its main program, the "Los Siete" Defense Committee.

 From the mid-1970s through the 1980s, the Valencia Street corridor included one of the most concentrated and visible lesbian neighborhoods in the United States.
 The Women's Building, Osento Bathhouse, Old Wives Tales bookstore, Artemis Cafe, Amelia's and The Lexington Club were part of that community.

 In the late 1970s and early 1980s the Valencia Street corridor had a lively punk nightlife featuring the bands The Offs, The Avengers, the Dead Kennedys, Flipper, and several clubs including The Offensive, The Deaf Club, Valencia Tool & Die and The Farm.
 The former fire station on 16th Street, called the Compound, sported what was commonly referred to as "the punk mall", an establishment that catered to punk style and culture.
 On South Van Ness, Target Video and Damage magazine were located in a three-story warehouse.
 The former Hamms brewery was converted to a punk living/rehearsal building, popularly known as The Vats.
 The neighborhood was dubbed "the New Bohemia" by the San Francisco Chronicle in 1995.

 In the 1980s and 1990s, the neighborhood received a higher influx of immigrants and refugees from Central America, South America, the Middle East and even the Philippines and former Yugoslavia, fleeing civil wars and political instability at the time.
 These immigrants brought in many Central American banks and companies which would set up branches, offices, and regional headquarters on Mission Street.